Tupolev Tu-204: Tu-214PU-SBUS

 Special-purpose aircraft-control point equipped with a special onboard communication unit SBUS-214 intended for the Ministry of Defence of Russia.
-The aircraft is built with Russian-made components only, meeting the requirements of the state customers and has a range of at least 7200 km.
+The aircraft is built with Russian-made components only, meeting the requirements of the state customers, and has a range of at least 7200 km.
 The main purpose of the aircraft is to provide additional communication capabilities to the user.
 The Russian MoD placed an order for two aircraft in November 2015.
-The first aircraft was delivered in March 2018 while the second in June the same year.
+The first aircraft was delivered in March 2018, the second in June the same year.

 Tu-214LMK

 A flying laboratory based on a serial Tu-214 passenger plane (registration number RA-64507) equipped with a multifunctional flight complex LMK-214.
-The aircraft is intended for an in-flight testing of a new radar complex and other on-board aviation equipment for the modernized Tupolev Tu-160M2 and the future Tupolev PAK DA strategic bombers.
+The aircraft is intended for in-flight testing of a new radar complex and other on-board aviation equipment for the modernized Tupolev Tu-160M2 and the future Tupolev PAK DA strategic bombers.
 It began flight testing on 29 December 2018.

 Operators

 As of July 2018, there are 14 aircraft in commercial service.
-Total users as of August 2019 include:
+Total users as of August 2024 include:

 As is common with post-Soviet Russian aircraft, the Tupolev is a relatively rare aircraft, with only 86 examples being built as of December 2019.
 However, because of the 2022 sanctions, Russia aims to build at least 10 jets per year to replace its fleets.